Events

 North Shore Congregation Israel

-1185 Sheridan Rd, Glencoe, IL 60022
+1185 Sheridan Rd., Glencoe, IL 60022

 Hollywood in Bloom

 Fri., Apr.
-24, 2026, TBD CT
+24, 2026, [11am Start; Program 1pm-2pm CT] (IN-PERSON)

-Lombard Garden Club
+Lombard Garden Club–Carlisle

 There’s nothing quite like the beauty of nature–and classic Hollywood films surely agree.
 From depictions of stunning gardens and forests to flowers in bloom, classic Hollywood films have long been inspired by nature.
 Join Film Historian Dr. Annette Bochenek for a presentation about the impact and symbolism of gardens, forests, and plant life in Golden Age Hollywood films.
 The program will include a multimedia presentation consisting of photos, video clips, and captivating stories.
 PRIVATE EVENT.